I have a theory why Steve Jobs died so young.

 Here’s my guess as to some of his first tasks at hand.

-Many people question if there is a heaven, in much the same way nobody really thought Apple could make a comeback after almost dying in the mid 90′s.
+Many people question if there is a heaven, in much the same way many questioned if Apple could make a comeback after almost dying in the mid 90s.

 Expect Something Big very soon.
 A Moment that will make us think twice about our faith.
 A light in the sky or a sale at Whole Foods.
 Something truly Momentous.